JackTheEngineer/Drone/README.md

     I am especially refering to the moments where i kept thinking that "There has to be a better way".
     And there really is: It's called TDD !
 * To help me learn how to write physics simulations in C. Before the Microcontroller gets to contol any hardware stuff,
-	the code has to prove itself on a self-written Drone Simulation.
+	the code should to prove itself on some Drone Simulation program.
 * To help me get a real good flying Drone.

 ## The coding philosophy